A-A Cloth Diaper Tips & Tricks

 - Water must be over 125° and not more than 135°.
 Less than 125° will not allow the laundry treatment to penetrate the fabric properly and more than 135° may harm your diapers.

-- After soaking, squeeze all water from the items and wash once with detergent and water-softening agent like Colgan or Borax (if needed).
+- After soaking, squeeze all water from the items and wash without detergent to remove build up.
+You can add water-softening agent like Colgan or Borax (if needed).

 HOW TO AVOID STINK ISSUES: